Auction-Based Regulation for Artificial Intelligence: Compliance-Incentivized Regulation: Auction-Based Approach

-where $F_{v}(\cdot)$ denotes the cumulative density function of the random premium reward variable $v_i^p = V_i\lambda_i$. \end{theorem} Theorem \ref{thm:general-bidding-strategy} applies to any distribution for $V_i$ and $\lambda_i$ on $[0,1]$ and $[0,1/2]$, i.e., $V_i \sim \mathcal{D}_V(0,1)$ and $\lambda_i \sim \mathcal{D}_\lambda(0,1/2)$, respectively.
-Determining specific optimal bids, utility, and model safety levels requires given distributions for $V_i$ and $\lambda_i$.
-Analysis of all-pay auctions \citep{amann1996asymmetric, bhaskar18, tardos17}, as well as many other types of auctions, often assume a Uniform distribution for valuations.
-Therefore, our first analysis of \textsc{Sira}, below in Corollary \ref{cor:uniform-valuations}, presumes Uniform distributions for $V_i$ and $\lambda_i$.

-\textbf{(Special Case 1) Uniform $V_i$ and $\lambda_i$: Optimal Agent Strategy.} Corollary \ref{cor:uniform-valuations} determines that a participating agent's optimal strategy to maximize its utility is to submit a model with safety levels larger than $\epsilon$ when their values $V_i$ and $\lambda_i$ come from a Uniform distribution.
+\begin{remark}[Generalizable] Theorem \ref{thm:general-bidding-strategy} applies to any distribution for $V_i$ and $\lambda_i$ on $[0,1]$ and $[0,1/2]$, \textit{i.e.,} $V_i \sim \mathcal{D}_V(0,1)$ and $\lambda_i \sim \mathcal{D}_\lambda(0,1/2)$, respectively.
+Determining specific optimal bids, utility, and model compliance levels requires given distributions for $V_i$ and $\lambda_i$. \end{remark} \textbf{(Special Case 1) Uniform $V_i$ and $\lambda_i$: Optimal Agent Strategy.} Analysis of all-pay auctions \citep{amann1996asymmetric, bhaskar18, tardos17, krishna2009auction}, as well as other types of auctions, often assume a Uniform distribution for valuations.
+Therefore, our first analysis of \textsc{Circa}, below in Corollary \ref{cor:uniform-valuations}, presumes Uniform distributions for $V_i$ and $\lambda_i$.
+Corollary \ref{cor:uniform-valuations} determines that a participating agent's optimal strategy to maximize its utility is to submit a model with compliance levels larger than $\epsilon$ when their values $V_i$ and $\lambda_i$ come from a Uniform distribution.